the WORLDby how you

 But after years of shopping this way, I began to question what was the point?
 I did not share my conviction with others because it was personal and I knew that Chinese workers needed jobs, even sweatshop jobs, in order to feed their families.
 But how was my one-person boycott making any difference for those workers I wanted to help?
 Plus, the more I read in the news about exploitative conditions in other places, the more countries and brands I felt compelled to boycott.
 Pretty soon, I worried, I would be unable to purchase anything in good conscience!

 I needed to know why I was doing what I was doing and whether it was worth it.
 So I began reading...and researching...and studying...and praying....and researching some more.
 I learned about globalization, economics, poverty, modern-day slavery, child trafficking, sweatshops, bonded labor, fair trade, direct trade, free trade, trade agreements, activism, etc. until my head swam.
-(For more information on my research, check out our LINKS page.)
+(For more information on my research, check out our RESEARCH page.)
 I studied the issues from all sides and bounced deep questions off my patient husband, who as a first-year middle-school teacher already had enough on his plate!

 The more I learned, the more depressed I became.
 The problems were so deep and so vast and so far away.
 How could I possibly make a difference?
 Yet the more helpless I felt, the more passionate I became to do something.
 The question was what?

 So I prayed...and prayed...and prayed some more.
 I considered organizing boycotts of brands known for utilizing exploited workers.
 But I learned that boycotts often just hurt those at the bottom of the supply chain because they lose that low-paying job they so desperately need.
 I considered becoming a Fair trade activist.
-But Fair trade, for all its good intentions, is not always perfect and much of the movement is secular.
+But Fair trade, for all its good intentions, is not always perfect and much of the movement has become secular.
 I could feel better about my shopping and help rescue people from poverty, but what would I have accomplished for God?

 It was my husband who challenged me to think outside the box.
 That and the inspiration of reading Kevin Belmonte's excellent Biography of William Wilberforce.
 What if there was a way to make a difference in a positive way?
 What if I could shop in a way that rescued people from poverty and slavery plus showed them God's love and true freedom?
 What if I could help get other Christians on board to change how we shopped together and broaden the impact?
 Were there any other Christians out there who felt like I did?